GEMISIS/potential-dubstep/README.md

 June 6th, 2015: Initial commit, updated readme to display purpose of project.

 June 7th, 2015: Initial commit of tiling structure in importer.py

+Notice:
+This code is purely for acedemic research into small area gridding of georeferenced data.
+This code is not meant for large scale application or global integration.